XeniaTsomp/ModelChecking/README.md

 PRISM is a free and open source software.
 You can download the tool for free from the following link https://www.prismmodelchecker.org/download.php.

 ### 2. Open the CTMC model
-There two files of the CTMC model in order to run the model To run the CTMC model you have to open the file DownUpStreams_Noattack.pm following the path: Model-> Open model  to take the results of no attack case or open the file DownUpStreams_Attack.pm to take the results of attack case.
+There are two files of the CTMC model in the code folder.
+To run the CTMC model you have to open the file DownUpStreams_Noattack.pm to take the results of no attack case scenario or open the file DownUpStreams_Attack.pm to take the results of attack case scenario following the path: Model-> Open model.
 <img src="images/prim model checker.png">

 ### 3. Open the Properties file